List of county roads in Collier County, Florida: County Road 849

 County Road 849 is Sanctuary Road just north of Orangetree.
 It connects CR 846 with the entrance to Corkscrew Swamp Sanctuary.
 It was formerly State Road 846A before the 1976 renumbering and SR 849 after until it was relinquished to the county.
+The SR 849 designation was later reused in 1983 for the Atlantic Boulevard extension in Pompano Beach.

 County Road 850

 County Road 850 is Corkscrew Road in northeastern Collier County.
 It begins at the Lee-Collier County line east of Immokalee, continuing from the Lee County portion which begins in Estero.
 It terminates at State Road 82 near Immokalee.

 County Road 851

 County Road 851 is one of Collier County's north–south corridors known locally as Goodlette-Frank Road.
-It runs just east of U.S. Route 41 from CR 846 (Immokalee Road) south to US 41 in downtown Naples, passing near Coastland Center and the Naples Zoo.
-The road is named for former Collier County Commissioner Richard Goodlette, and Ed Frank, a business man who started the area's iconic swamp buggy races.

-Goodlette-Frank Road runs along a route that historically served as the Naples area's railroad corridor.
-The railroad existed from 1927 to 1979.
-The removal of the tracks allowed for the widening of Goodlette-Frank Road, with the current southbound lanes located where the tracks were.
-It was extended north from CR 896 (Pine Ridge Road) to Immokalee Road in the early 1990s.
+Route description

-Goodlette-Frank Road was designated State Road 851 in 1976.
-Prior to the renumbering, it was part of SR 951 north of present-day CR 886 (Golden Gate Parkway).
-South of there, it was SR 951A.
-It was relinquished to county control in the mid 1980s.
+Goodlette-Frank Road begins in Downtown Naples at US 41 (Tamiami Trail) just west of the Gordon River.
+From here, it heads north as a six-lane highway passing just east of the community of Lake Park.
+North of Lake Park, it passes Coastland Center and Naples Zoo before intersecting CR 886 (Golden Gate Parkway).
+As it continues north, Goodlette-Frank Road leaves Naples city limits and passes a number of residential communities before intersecting CR 896 (Pine Ridge Road).
+After passing Pine Ridge Road, Goodlette-Frank Road enters the community of North Naples and intersects CR 862 (Vanderbilt Beach Road) before terminating at CR 846 (Immokalee Road).